2022 Sakhir Formula 2 round

 The 2022 Sakhir FIA Formula 2 round was a motor racing event held between 18 and 20 March 2022 at the Bahrain International Circuit, Sakhir, Bahrain.
-It was the opening round of the 2022 FIA Formula 2 Championship and was held in support of the 2022 Bahrain Grand Prix.
+It was the opening race of the 2022 FIA Formula 2 Championship and was held in support of the 2022 Bahrain Grand Prix.

 Classification

 Qualifying

 Qualifying took place on 18 March 2022, where Jack Doohan scored his first pole position in the series.